ipfs/spec-generator/README.md

 - `template`: the template file, relative to the config file.
 - `baseURL`: the base URL at which the specs are published.
 This is used to generated the bibliographic entries for the specs in this site.
+- `github`: optional settings to generate commit history and feedback links for each specification.
+Currently, we only support GitHub.
+Feel free to open a PR to add support for other services.

 All fields are required except `baseURL`, and `baseURL` is highly recommended.